What is THCP? 7 negative effects to know about

 The bottom line

-We’ll continue to offer naturally derived organic hemp extract products designed to enhance wellness, but synthetics will never be endorsed by Sunmed.
-We believe cannabinoids should be utilized in their natural-occuring form, in turn providing a safe and beneficial long and short-term THC and CBD experience.
-Shop our collection of organic hemp wellness products here
+Here at Sunmed, we don’t create or endorse synthetic cannabinoids, and unstudied trace cannabinoids like THCP are present only in naturally occurring, low amounts in our full-spectrum offerings.
+We’ll continue to offer naturally derived organic hemp extract products designed to enhance wellness, as we believe cannabinoids should be utilized in their natural-occuring form, in turn providing a safe and beneficial long and short-term THC and CBD experience.
+Explore our collection of organic hemp wellness products here.

 Sources: